Person standing on an amsler grid half the grid is covered in the desert half is covered in water

 Now for the right eye which wasn’t even worrying me.
 She showed me the OCT on her screen and another from last year.
 She said, “See where this bump has flattened out.
 You might think that is good news, but even though it now looks flat, it is actually thinner.
 It is the beginning of the advanced form of dry AMD called geographic atrophy.”

 This was something I was not expecting to hear.
 This was the bad news.
-She said, “at least it’s not right in the very center of your vision – I hate having to tell patients that their central vision will deteriorate.”
+She said, “At least it’s not right in the very center of your vision – I hate having to tell patients that their central vision will deteriorate.”
 I think this was meant to be more good news, but I was still too stunned to appreciate it.

 The good news